-17.1 Hydrogeology
+16.2 Hydrogeology

 Powertech completed a preliminary characterization of the groundwater system at the Centennial project for mine planning and permitting purposes.
-In addition to descriptions of the aquifers and confining units above and below the sub-aquifers hosting the uranium mineralization, the hydraulic conductivity and transmissivity of the production aquifer will be addressed in detail, looking independently at the North and South project areas.
+In addition to descriptions of the aquifers and

-17.2 Regional Hydrogeology
+16.3 Regional Hydrogeology

 The Centennial project is located within the South Platte River basin, the eastern part of which is composed of low relief plains with low precipitation.
 Due to favorable geologic conditions and readily available shallow groundwater, there has been limited development of deeper groundwater resources within the basin.
 Important aquifers within the region include alluvial and terrace deposits along major watercourses and streams, the Ogallala and Arikaree formations in Wyoming and northern Colorado, the White River Group, the Laramie formation, and the Fox Hills Sandstone.